WCWW-LD: History

-Programming

-Syndicated programming

-Syndicated programming seen on WCWW-LD includes talk shows such as The Steve Wilkos Show, The Kelly Clarkson Show, The Maury Povich Show, and The Jerry Springer Show, court shows such as The People's Court, Judge Mathis, Hot Bench, and Judge Jerry, and several syndicated sit-coms.

 Newscasts

 On March 19, 2012, WCWW-LD debuted a nightly half-hour prime time newscast at 10 p.m. that is produced by WBND-LD (entitled ABC 57 News at 10 on CW 25).
-WBND also produces two hours of morning news on WCWW from 7–9 a.m. weekday mornings.
+WBND also produces two hours of morning news on WCWW from 7 to 9 a.m. weekdays.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 In July 2010, WCWW-LD launched a second digital subchannel on 25.2 as an affiliate of This TV.

 In September 2018, WCWW-LD's digital subchannel 25.2 replaced This TV with Start TV.
 This TV moved to a newly launched third subchannel.

 In February 2019, WCWW-LD added a high-definition simulcast of sister station WBND-LD on digital subchannel 25.4.

-In September 2021, WCWW-LD replaced a simulcast of WBND-LD on digital subchannel 25.4 with MeTV's expansion network, MeTV Plus.
+In September 2021, WCWW-LD replaced a simulcast of WBND-LD on digital subchannel 25.4 with MeTV's expansion network, MeTV+.

 In March 2022, WCWW-LD launched a fifth digital subchannel on 25.5 as an affiliate of Story Television.

+In September 2025, WCWW-LD launched a sixth digital subchannel 25.6 as an affiliate of WEST.